Probation officers promote safe and resilient communities across Alberta.

 - valid Class 5 driver's license

-- current and clear criminal records check
+- current and clear certified criminal record check with fingerprinting (issued within the last 6 months)

 Skills and abilities

 - excellent verbal and written communication skills